nf-core/website/src/content/docs/contributing/website_markdown.md

 ## Custom icon and title

-When changing both title and icon, the order is important.
+When changing both title and icon, the <span class="fw-semibold">order is important</span>.
 You need to first specify the icon and then the title, e.g.:

 ```md
 :::warning{.fa-flower-daffodil title="I wonder if it will be friends with me?"}